Tractable Algorithms for Changepoint Detection in Player Performance Metrics: MLB Data

-For the changepoint analysis in Sections~\ref{sec:change-rate}-\ref{sec:ground-truth}, we obtained pitch-level data from MLB Statcast, accessed via Baseball Savant.
+Pitch data are ordered chronologically within each player by pitch timestamp.
+For batters, sequences are constructed separately for each plate discipline metric using only the subset of pitches relevant to that metric (e.g., pitches outside the strike zone for chase rate, and pitches swung at for whiff rate).
+For pitchers, sequences consist of all fastballs of a given pitch type (four-seam or sinker) thrown by that pitcher during the season.

 For pitchers, we analyze fastball velocity at the pitch level, treating four-seam fastballs and sinkers as distinct pitch types.
 For batters, we analyze plate discipline metrics, which evaluate a player's ability to be selective with their swings, i.e., to swing at pitches they can hit well while taking pitches they cannot.
 For example, some plate discipline metrics evaluate a player’s ability to swing at pitches within the strike zone and refrain from swinging at pitches outside of the strike zone.
 The strike zone is defined as the area over home plate from approximately the batter’s knees to the midpoint of their torso, as measured by Statcast.
 In this paper, we focus on the following batter plate discipline metrics:

 \begin{itemize} \item Out-of-zone swing: whether the batter swings at a pitch located outside the strike zone.
 Aggregating this metric across pitches (outside the strike zone) yields the out-of-zone swing percentage (O-Swing\%), also known as \textit{chase rate}. \item Swinging strike: whether the batter fails to make contact with a pitch that they swing at.
 Aggregating this metric across all pitches a batter swings at yields the swinging strike rate (SwStr\%), also known as \textit{whiff rate}. \end{itemize}